kusumotonorio/factlog/README.md

 Use the built-in predicate `(=)` for unification that does not require processing with a quotation. `(\=)` is true when unification fails.

-If you use these features to rewrite the definition of `facto`.
+If you use these features to rewrite the definition of `facto`:
 ```
 USE: logica